Back to blog

 Meta-Reasoning: Why Your LLM Needs to Think About Thinking

 Most AI systems are black boxes.
-Meta-reasoning changes that—adding the observability, evaluation, and self-improvement that production AI actually needs.
+Meta-reasoning changes that by adding observability, evaluation, and self-improvement to production AI.

 The problem nobody talks about

 You send a prompt.
 You get a response.
-Sometimes it's great.
+Sometimes it's good.
 Sometimes it's garbage.
-You tweak the prompt, cross your fingers, and try again.
-Sound familiar?
+You tweak the prompt and try again.

-This "prompt and pray" approach works fine for demos.
-But when you're building real systems—challenge generators, content pipelines, coding assistants—you need something better.
-You need to understand what's happening inside the black box.
+This works for demos.
+When you're building real systems (challenge generators, content pipelines, coding assistants) you need to understand what is happening inside the black box.

 What we actually need